ahinkka/my-little-ruuvi-setup/README.md

 ### Measurement collection

 [*ruuvitag-jsonl-socket-bridge*](https://github.com/ahinkka/ruuvitag-jsonl-socket-bridge)
-by is used for collecting measurements from the sensors.
+is used for collecting measurements from the sensors.

 ### Data management